bufbuild-ru/docs/blog/kafka-schema-driven-development/index.md

 prev: false
 next: false

 title: "Cheap Kafka is cool.
-Schema-driven-development with Kafka is cooler."
+Schema-driven development with Kafka is cooler."
 description: "If you're looking for a modern drop-in replacement for Apache Kafka to save costs and complexity, Bufstream is probably your best bet.
 However, we've got a bigger mission here.
 Buf wants to bring schema-driven development across your entire stack, from your network APIs, to your streaming data, to your lakehouse, unified behind one schema language that can do it all."

 head: